suet-lee/whats-that-tree/README.md

 For more detail on how to deploy a flask app on server see [here]().

 ## TODO
-- Add feedback for incorrect classification (can be used for further training)
+- Add user feedback option for incorrect classification (can be used for further training)
 - Add classification based on flower, leaf, seeds etc.